DFE-Digital/social-work-induction-programme-digital-service/README.md

   - The `onelogin-simulator` provides a local [One Login](https://www.sign-in.service.gov.uk) simulator to support `auth-service`.
 - User management (`user-management`) provides a secure web-accessible frontend to allow organisations and users to be managed.
 Data retrieval/persistence is handled by `auth-service`.
   - The `notification-service` provides access to [GOV.UK Notify](https://www.notifications.service.gov.uk) to support `user-management`.
-- Moodle service (`moodle-ddev`) provides a secure web-accessible frontend to provide access to learning materials and assessment tools.
+- Moodle (`moodle-ddev`) provides a secure web-accessible frontend to provide access to learning materials and assessment tools.
   - The standalone [GOV.UK Moodle Theme](https://github.com/DFE-Digital/govuk-moodle-theme) adds [GDS](https://design-system.service.gov.uk/) compliance to Moodle.
   - The standalone [GOV.UK Moodle Assessment Activity](https://github.com/DFE-Digital/govuk-moodle-assessment-activity) adds data collection and workflow for an Assessment activity.

-This README contains instructions for installinng and starting the overall digital service; the following READMEs provide more detail about individual components:
+This README contains instructions for installing and starting the overall digital service; the following READMEs provide more detail about individual components:
 - Auth service (`auth-service`) [README](apps/auth-service/README.md)
 - User management (`user-management`) [README](apps/user-management/README.md) and [README](apps/user-management/apps/frontend/README.md)